No-Bake Healthy Chocolate Black Raspberry Brownies August 25 2022, 0 Comments

 - Sugar to sprinkle on top crust

-Preheat your oven to 450℉ and put the rack in the lowest position.
+Preheat your oven to 450℉ and put the rack in the lower third of the oven.
 Roll out and ease the pie dough into your 9 inch pie plate.
 Put in refrigerator while you make the filling.

 Mix the berries, sugar, Minute Tapioca, almond extract and lemon juice in a large bowl.
 Drizzle BerriHealth’s Black Raspberry Extract over the berries and gently mix together.
 Leave the berry mixture on your countertop for about 30 minutes or until they release some juice.
 Pour the berry mixture into your prepared pie plate.
 Dot the top of the filling with 2 tablespoons of butter.

 Now, roll out the dough for the lattice-top crust.
 Weave the strips, trim and seal the edges.
 Brush the lattice-top with cream and sprinkle with sugar.